Platform Customization

 SKIP SYMBOLFILE

 This instruction is used at the top of a Swift source file.
 It tells Skip that the file should only be used to gather symbols about declared API.
 Skip expects that you will implement the API with a corresponding Kotlin file.
 In effect, it turns the Swift source into a header file.
-SkipLib uses this technique to implement aspects of the Swift standard library in Kotlin.
+SkipLib uses this technique extensively to implement aspects of the Swift standard library in Kotlin.

 Instructions that specify Kotlin code can span multiple comment lines.
 Skip assumes that the instruction’s Kotlin continues until Skip sees one of: